Imaging electron angular distributions to assess a full-power petawatt-class laser focus: Discussion

-These factors may not only contribute to lowering the peak intensity, but also affect the features observed in the BiAD of ejected electrons.
-We see from image plate measurements that the ring-like distribution of ejected electrons around $\vec{k}$ is highly asymmetric, in that it seems to exhibit an overall gradient with a higher concentration of electrons on one half of each image in Fig.~\ref{fig:IP_scans}.
-This asymmetry could be explained by the existence of a pulse front tilt causing a preferential sweeping of the electrons in one direction by the part that arrives earlier, creating a relative paucity of electrons on one side.
+Another important aspect of the image plate measurements in Fig.~\ref{fig:IP_scans} is the asymmetry in the ring-like distribution of ejected electrons around $\vec{k}$, in that there is a higher concentration of electrons on one side of each image.
+This asymmetry could be explained by the existence of a pulse front tilt causing a preferential sweeping of the electrons in one direction by the part that arrives earlier, creating a relative paucity of electrons on the other side.
+Ponderomotive ejection of electrons to one side has been reported for beams with larger phase-front tilts \cite{wilhelm_tilted_2019}.
 Further, the noticeable similarities in the distortions among the images in Fig.~\ref{fig:IP_scans}, coupled with the fact that each image is a result of $\approx$ 100 shots on different days, suggest that these distortions may be related to some consistent distortions in the beam focus.
 Consequently, it is plausible that detailed information about the distortions in the laser focus at full power is now accessible by measuring the BiAD of ejected electrons that, to the best of our knowledge, has been observed for the first time for all $\phi$.
 We expect that studying the factors that influence the distortions in the BiAD of ejected electrons may enable a way to identify and correct for the distortions in the focus at full power.
-This is being investigated further with simulations modeling the interaction of the electrons with laser beams having different aberrations and will be covered, along with detailed discussions of possibilities (ii) and (iii) that are beyond the scope of this manuscript, through a future publication.
+This is being investigated further with simulations modeling the interaction of the electrons with laser beams having different aberrations, as well as planned experiments.

+While this manuscript explores the scaling of $\tan{\theta_c}$ with $a_0$ inferred from measurements made at low power, it may be possible to enable the direct measurement of the peak intensity by measuring $\theta_c$.
+This requires gaining a better understanding of the relationship between $\gamma_p$ and $a_0$, possibly by studying the change in $\gamma_p$ for different conditions at these intensities through future experiments to test the applicability of Eq.~(\ref{eqn:tan_theta_a_0}).